AjayGupta-er/googleDriveFileDownload/README.md

   This file has total 5 tests which validates the downloader.

- Also, there are few scenarios which could be validated manually for more rigrous tests:
+ Also, there are few scenarios which could be validated manually for more rigorous tests:
  1. Test the downloader with different types of files, such as (tar files, image files, etc)
  2. Test the downloader with larger file size, such as (1GB, 10GB, etc)